Who we are

 February 17, 1876William and Mary sell the farm to their oldest son Louis Beckman and his wife Sarah for $3837.50.

-March 21, 1895The 19th amendment is ratified and gave women the right to vote.
-This was 78 years after Maria first purchased the farm in 1842.
+March 21, 1895The 19th Amendment granted women the right to vote—78 years after Maria Beckman first purchased the farm in her own name.

 August 18, 1920The Estate of Louis Beckman sells the farm to Louis’s son Wilfred Beckman and his wife Vera.